-1. Family support assistant - The family support assistant provides assistance to participants and their families with scheduling and communication between and among unpaid supports and paid services such as skilled nursing services, home health services, medical services, and behavioral health services in the participant's home including:

-• Supporting the family with coordinating and scheduling medical and behavioral health appointments and assisting with medical visits (both in office and via remote technology);

-• Understanding the concerns of the participant, family and other designated persons about medical providers or services and assisting with mitigating those concerns when possible;

-• Directly assisting the participant, family and other designated person(s) with the discharge process from a hospital, clinic, or nursing home setting with going home.
-The discharge process may include accompanying the family and other designated person(s) when bringing the participant home if transportation is an issue, assisting with obtaining discharge information and educating the family, other designated person(s) and the participant on the discharge information, and ensuring that the participant's home is set up for home care and treatment based on the participant's needs;

-• Assisting with communication with insurance providers to facilitate understanding of coverage of needed medical services;

-• Assisting in obtaining, organizing and maintaining necessary inventory of needed medication, supplies, and equipment;

-• Identifying barriers that prevent participants from accessing effective and necessary medical services and supports and collaborate with service plan team members regarding possible ways to reduce those barriers;

-• Providing training and consultative assistance on implementation of non-medical aspects of the service plan to the family or Children Youth and Family supervised family and team members; and

-• Training staff and unpaid supports coming into the home on non-medical aspects of the service plan and roles and responsibilities of team members in implementation of non-medical aspects of the service plan.

-2. Nursing Oversight - Nursing oversight is completed by a licensed nurse within the scope of the state's Nurse Practice Act and includes the following:

-• Assessment of the participant's medical condition;

-• Completion of Health Risk Screening Tool Clinical Reviews in accordance with ODP protocols;

-• Identification of training needs related to the participant's medically complex condition and providing training to the participant, unpaid caregivers, and paid professionals;

-• Training and consultative assistance on implementation of medical aspects of the service plan to the family or Children Youth and Families supervised family and team members;

-• Training staff and unpaid supports coming into the home on medical aspects of the service plan and roles and responsibilities of team members of implementation of medical aspects of the service plan;

-• Helping the participant, family and any other designated persons or waiver service providers understand the participant's medical condition and impact on the participant's behavioral or emotional health;

-• Consulting with doctors and other healthcare professionals; and

-• Supervision and evaluation of the participant's medical and/or behavioral health needs or anything that maintains the participant's best state of health.
+- 1. Family support assistant The family support assistant provides assistance to participants and their families with scheduling and communication between and among unpaid supports and paid services such as skilled nursing services, home health services, medical services, and behavioral health services in the participant's home including: - Supporting the family with coordinating and scheduling medical and behavioral health appointments and assisting with medical visits (both in office and via remote technology); - Understanding the concerns of the participant, family and other designated persons about medical providers or services and assisting with mitigating those concerns when possible; - Directly assisting the participant, family and other designated person(s) with the discharge process from a hospital, clinic, or nursing home setting with going home.
+The discharge process may include accompanying the family and other designated person(s) when bringing the participant home if transportation is an issue, assisting with obtaining discharge information and educating the family, other designated person(s) and the participant on the discharge information, and ensuring that the participant's home is set up for home care and treatment based on the participant's needs; - Assisting with communication with insurance providers to facilitate understanding of coverage of needed medical services; - Assisting in obtaining, organizing and maintaining necessary inventory of needed medication, supplies, and equipment; - Identifying barriers that prevent participants from accessing effective and necessary medical services and supports and collaborate with service plan team members regarding possible ways to reduce those barriers; - Providing training and consultative assistance on implementation of non-medical aspects of the service plan to the family or Children Youth and Family supervised family and team members; and - Training staff and unpaid supports coming into the home on non-medical aspects of the service plan and roles and responsibilities of team members in implementation of non-medical aspects of the service plan. - 2.
+Nursing Oversight Nursing oversight is completed by a licensed nurse within the scope of the state's Nurse Practice Act and includes the following: - Assessment of the participant's medical condition; - Completion of Health Risk Screening Tool Clinical Reviews in accordance with ODP protocols; - Identification of training needs related to the participant's medically complex condition and providing training to the participant, unpaid caregivers, and paid professionals; - Training and consultative assistance on implementation of medical aspects of the service plan to the family or Children Youth and Families supervised family and team members; - Training staff and unpaid supports coming into the home on medical aspects of the service plan and roles and responsibilities of team members of implementation of medical aspects of the service plan; - Helping the participant, family and any other designated persons or waiver service providers understand the participant's medical condition and impact on the participant's behavioral or emotional health; - Consulting with doctors and other healthcare professionals; and - Supervision and evaluation of the participant's medical and/or behavioral health needs or anything that maintains the participant's best state of health.

 Nursing oversight differs from nursing available for children under the State Plan in the nature of the services provided and provider type.
 State Plan services provide only for direct nursing services while nursing oversight allows a nurse to train and supervise family or service providers and monitor their provision of these services.
-To the extent that any listed services are covered under the state plan, including EPSDT, the services under the waiver would be limited to additional services not otherwise covered under the state plan, but consistent with waiver objectives of avoiding institutionalization.